What information do we collect about you?

 - Mailchimp: through which we deploy our email campaigns (only users who have given consent through double opt-in will have their information shared in this way).

 - Worldpay: a secure payment gateway through which all online and offline payments are processed.

-- Trustpilot: the third party website that we use to collect reviews from customers.
-We will send them order information so they can verify that the review is coming from a valid customer.
-We will only send them information required to fulfil the business function that they supply to us.
+- Trustpilot: the third-party website that we use to collect reviews from customers.
+We will send the order information so they can verify that the review is coming from a valid customer.
+We will only send them the information required to fulfill the business function that they supply to us.

 LWC may also disclose your personal information to third parties under the following circumstances: